Voicuu/proiectIP-Acces/README.md

 [23.05.2023]
 - implementation for getting other data and configuring the mobile interfaces.
 [TO DO]
+- implementation check for bluetooth connectivity.
+[TO DO]
 - implementation for getting the imei code from firebase realtime database and checking imei code[DONE]

 open this in code preview,